This article was previously published under Q301942

 A restricted-access Web is a Web site that only specific users are allowed to view.
 FrontPage does not support the restricting of pages, sections, or folders within a Web.

-.
+To set up a restricted-access Web in FrontPage, you must set the permissions in the Web to Only registered users have browse access.
 This is normally done with a subweb that has unique permissions.
-However, you can also set a root Web to Only registered users have browse access
+However, you can also set a root Web to Only registered users have browse access.

 A subweb is a Web nested inside another Web.
 By default, all subwebs inherit the same permission settings as their parent Webs.
 However, you can establish unique permissions for subwebs.
 Each subweb can have its own set of permissions that specify who can browse, author, or administer it, and you can set up individual subwebs with different levels of permissions and different groups of users.

 The following sets of steps show you how to create a subweb and set unique permissions.